CESSProject/doc-v2/ref/in-depth-feat/lbss.md

 ---
 ### High Level Design
-LBSS leverages DeOSS, gateway mechanisms, client-side file sharding, and directional push technology to logically constrain data within a defined geographical boundary.
+LBSS leverages DeOSS, gateway mechanisms, client-side file sharding, and directional push technology to logically constrain data within a defined Geo-boundary / Geo-fence.
 This ensures that data storage remains compliant and under strict access control.
 LBSS utilizes the CESS **Node Selection Tool** to dynamically allocate data to storage nodes based on geographic constraints.
 Users can define their storage boundaries via DeOSS's mapping interface or API, which translates these regions into latitude-longitude constraints.
 The system then filters storage nodes whose IP coordinates fall within the defined region and selects the most suitable nodes for data placement.

 #### **1. Data Storage Location Selection**
 Users specify their desired data storage range through various selection methods: